IT3049C-Lively-FA23/phaser-week-1-tutorial-Wilmer19/README.md

 how many points out of 20 do you deserve on this assignment:
 I deserve an 18/20 on this assignment.
 I followed along with the lecture videos and made sure my game had no errors.
-The only issue I have is that my "player" isn't able to destory the ships.
+The issues I have is that my "player" isn't able to destory the ships.
+Due to this, my score isn't able to update.
 I used the debugger, rewatched the lecture videos and checked the creator's code.
 I couldn't figure out the issue because everything matched.

 ## Self-Reflection:
 I'm very proud of myself because I was able to create a game.
 It was really exciting to learn